hadel0407/chem/_posts/2025-12-16-raoults-law.md

 ## 3. Deviations in Real Solutions

-Real solutions are rarely ideal. **Intermolecular interactions**, such as hydrogen bonding, polarity differences, and van der Waals forces, lead to deviations.
+Real solutions deviate from ideality due to **intermolecular forces**, such as hydrogen bonding, polarity differences, and van der Waals forces.

 ### 3.1 Raoult's Law deviations